Jewish Marriage Celebrant

 - Applying on your behalf for the Marriage Certificate from BDM (additional fee applies)

-The Chauppah – The wedding ceremony takes place under the chuppah (canopy) hence symbolizing the bride and groom creating a home shared by the couple which will always be open to guests.
+The Chuppah – The wedding ceremony takes place under the chuppah (canopy) hence symbolizing the bride and groom creating a home shared by the couple which will always be open to guests.

 The Seven Circles – Under the chuppah, the Ashkenazi custom is that the kallah(Bride) circles the chatan(Groom) seven times.
 So just as the world was built in seven days, the kallah is figuratively building the walls of the couple’s new world together.
 The number seven also symbolizes the wholeness and completeness that they cannot attain separately.